Leg extension and curl machines are staples in any serious gym, and over the years, I’ve tested more of them than I can count.

 Which is better of the two?

-For a home gym, plate-loaded machines are the better value because they do the job and cost much less.
+For a home gym, plate-loaded machines are a better value because they do the job and cost much less.
 They also allow you to use the plates you likely already have – you won’t have to buy extra.

 In absolute terms, however, the selectorized machines are better.